aliaksander-samuseu/docs-3.0.1/source/integration/salesforce.md

-#SAML integration of Salesforce.com with Gluu Server
+# SAML SSO to Salesforce.com

 By default Salesforce suggest deployers to implement IDP-initiated SSO.
 The initialization of IDP-initiated SSO is little bit complex as it